 Yes I have spent quite a lot of money since I bought her back in April, but it hasn’t all gone on customisation stuff (or a domain name and web hosting!).
 There was the recent timing chain and water pump, for example.
 And new brakes, bump stops, oil and filters, etc.

-I am proud my Yeti almost appears to look, sound and drive as if she were new
+I am proud that my Yeti looks, sounds and drives almost as if she were new

 And that’s not bad considering she’s about to celebrate her eighth birthday.